Aafrakhan/HR-Analytics-Predict-Employee-Attrition-Task9/README.md

 | Recall (Attrition) | **0.745** | 0.553 |
 | F1 Score (Attrition) | 0.435 | 0.430 |

-**Recommended model: Logistic Regression** —despite lower overall accuracy, it catches far more employees who actually leave (74.5% recall vs. 55.3%), which matters more than raw accuracy in an attrition-prevention setting where missing an at-risk employee is costlier than a false alarm.
+**Recommended model: Logistic Regression** despite lower overall accuracy, it catches far more employees who actually leave (74.5% recall vs. 55.3%), which matters more than raw accuracy in an attrition-prevention setting where missing an at-risk employee is costlier than a false alarm.

 ### Key Insights from the Dashboard